Soichiro Tahara

 Soichiro Tahara (田原 総一朗, Tahara Sōichirō) is a Japanese political journalist, best known for hosting TV Asahi's Sunday Project program.

 Career

+The turning point in Tahara's life came in the summer of 1945.
+Up until then, he had been taught that Japan was fighting a just war.
+However, when he returned to school after summer vacation, his teacher started saying the exact opposite: "Japan fought a war of aggression that it should never have fought."
+This made him question everything he had been taught up to that point.
+"What was all that I had been taught until now?
+I can’t trust my teachers, the newspapers, or the radio."
+This experience became the impetus for him to pursue a career in journalism.

-Born in Shiga Prefecture, Tahara attended Waseda University and began his career at Iwanami Productions, a documentary film production company.
+Tahara attended Waseda University and began his career at Iwanami Productions, a documentary film production company.
 He later moved to TV Tokyo where he made a series of groundbreaking television documentaries, before turning freelance in 1976.

 In 1971, he co-directed with Kunio Shimizu the fiction film Lost Lovers (Arakajime Ushinawareta Koibitotachi yo) for Art Theatre Guild, which starred Renji Ishibashi and Kaori Momoi.

+"Asa Made Nama Televi!
+(Live TV Until Morning!)," which began in 1987, is a television program where experts engage in discussions from late at night until morning.
+Tahara continues to serve as the host of this program to this day.